 As National Legal and Policy Center noted at length last July in the wake of the previous “Legislative & Policy Conference,” Reverend Al … Read More ➡

-On June 16, Timothy Casperson, former treasurer of National Association of Letter Carriers Branch 249, was indicted in U.S. District Court for the Western District of Michigan for embezzling $9,650 from the Menominee, Mich.-based union and falsifying financial records to conceal the thefts.
-The indictment follows a probe by the Labor Department’s Office of Labor-Management Standards.… Read More ➡
+On July 18, Roy Murray, former president of Transport Workers Union Local 2014, was charged in U.S. District Court for the Northern District of Illinois, was charged in an information count with making a false entry into financial records of the Chicago-based union.
+The charge follows a probe by the Labor Department’s Office of Labor-Management Standards.… Read More ➡

 On July 18, Jerry Conner, former president of International Brotherhood of Teamsters Local 279, was sentenced in U.S. District Court for the Central Region of Illinois to one year of probation, fined $2,500 and ordered to pay $26,009 in restitution for falsifying financial records of the Decatur, Ill.-based union.
 He had pleaded guilty in February to a one-count information.
 Teamster General President James P. Hoffa back in June 2013 had replaced Conner with a trustee.
 The actions follow a joint investigation by the Labor Department’s Office of Labor-Management Standards and Office of Inspector General.… Read More ➡